pablodz/fastaudiosocket/README.md

 - Write packages

 All write packages are 320 bytes + 3 headers.
 The main difference here is that we need to handle from audiosocket server the timing to sent each packet (head+payload) to asterisk on each 20ms.
 Write only accepts 320 bytes of payload in pcm linear 16 format.
 (Remember to remove the headers if you are sending the chunk in streaming)

+## Examples

+Check the examples folder to see how to use the package.